SUNY Polytechnic Institute ID Card

 - at the Auxiliary Services office on the 1st floor of Kunsela inside the Wildcat Den.
 Cash, check or credit/debit card accepted.

 - through Banner Web at the start of each semester for up to $700 from your available financial aid account

 At the start of each semester, Wildcat Dollars may be purchased online through Banner Web – Student Services – Wildcat Dollars.
 An optional charge can be requested to be added to the student’s account in an amount equal to the available excess financial aid on the account up to a maximum amount of $700 (the financial aid cost of attendance for books and supplies).
 This option is not available if the student does not have excess financial aid.
 This process replaces the book voucher process.

 All resident students are required to be on a Resident Dining Plan.
 Meal Plan changes are allowed up to the first Friday of the first week of classes.
-Contact the Auxiliary Services Card Office at (315) 792-7341 or stop by the office in Kunsela Hall – Room A217 to make meal plan changes.
-If you need to change your dining plan due to medical restrictions, please contact Jo Ruffrage – Director of the Health and Wellness Center (315) 792-7172.
+Contact the Auxiliary Services Card Office at (315) 792-7341 or stop by the Wildcat Den on the 1st floor of Kunsela to make meal plan changes.
+If you need to change your dining plan due to medical restrictions, please contact the Health and Wellness Center (315) 792-7172.